appcircleio/appcircle-docusaurus/docs/integrations/working-with-custom-scripts/custom-script-samples.md

 :::info

 Please be aware that this custom script affects any step that comes after.
-Therefore you should use this step as a standalone step not as a part of any custom script.
+Therefore, you should use this step as a standalone step and not as part of any custom script.

 :::